Jofleming/CSB310-Collab-Wiki-3/C#ProgrammingLanguage/Wiki_3.md

 ### Event Handling

-Event handling is a powerful mechanism for communication between objects.
-It allows objects to notify other objects (subscribers or listeners) when specific events occur.
-This promotes loose coupling and modularity in your code.

-**Events** are special member declarations within a class that signal the occurrence of an event.
-They typically follow the naming convention EventName (e.g., ButtonClicked).

-**Delegates** are object references that point to methods capable of handling an event.
-You can define delegate types to specify the signature (parameters and return type) of methods that can subscribe to an event.

-Methods that subscribe to some event and are invoked when the event is raised are called **event handlers**.
-They typically receive information about the event through arguments passed by the publisher (object raising the event).

-When an event occurs within an object, it raises the event by invoking the delegate associated with the event.
-This triggers the execution of all subscribed event handlers.
+Event handling is a powerful mechanism for communication between objects, allowing objects to notify other objects (subscribers or listeners) when specific events occur.
+This promotes loose coupling and modularity in your code.`Events` are special member declarations within a class that signal the occurrence of an event, typically following the naming convention EventName (e.g., ButtonClicked). `Delegates` are object references that point to methods capable of handling an event, with delegate types defined to specify the signature (parameters and return type) of methods that can subscribe to an event.
+Methods that subscribe to an event and are invoked when the event is raised are called `event handlers`, which typically receive information about the event through arguments passed by the publisher (the object raising the event).
+When an event occurs within an object, it raises the event by invoking the delegate associated with the event, triggering the execution of all subscribed event handlers.

 Here's another example this time of event handling: